-The audit committee has met 2 times this year and other attendees included the Chief Financial Officer, and the external auditors.
+The audit committee has met once during 2022, with further meetings in January 2023 and April 2023 and other attendees included the Chief Financial Officer, and the external auditors.
 The committee:

-- Reviewed the 2021 Annual report; - Reviewed the results announcement; - Considered the quality and appropriateness of accounting policies and practices and critical accounting estimates and key judgements; - Assessed whether the 2021 Annual Report, taken as a whole, is fair, balanced and understandable and provide the information necessary for shareholders to assess the Group's position and performance, business model and strategy; - Considered and approved the audit plan and scope of work; and - Considered and approved the letter of representation.
+- Reviewed the 2022 Annual report; - Reviewed the results announcement; - Considered the quality and appropriateness of accounting policies and practices and critical accounting estimates and key judgements; - Assessed whether the 2022 Annual Report, taken as a whole, is fair, balanced and understandable and provide the information necessary for shareholders to assess the Group's position and performance, business model and strategy; - Considered and approved the audit plan and scope of work; and - Considered and approved the letter of representation.